Perce Blackborow: Frostbite

 On 24 April 1916, a small party led by Shackleton set sail in the James Caird for distant South Georgia, hoping to return in a few weeks to rescue the others.
 The rest of the crew, including Blackborow, resigned themselves to waiting on Elephant Island.
 Almost all were in poor health and spirits.
 Blackborow had contracted gangrene due to his frostbite, and was surgeon Alexander Macklin's greatest medical concern.

-On 15 June, with Shackleton and the James Caird crew having been away for a month, Macklin, assisted by James McIlroy, carried out an amputation of Blackborow's left foot, using chloroform for anesthesia.
+On 15 June, with Shackleton and the James Caird crew having been away for a month, Macklin, assisted by James McIlroy, amputated the toes of Blackborow's left foot, using chloroform for anesthesia.
 Greenstreet described the operation: "Blackborow had … all the toes of his left foot taken off ¼ inch stumps being left … The poor beggar behaved splendidly and it went without a hitch … Time from start to finish 55 minutes.
 When Blackborow came to he was cheerful as anything and started joking directly."

 When the rescue party finally returned in August, Macklin carried Blackborow outside to see the approaching ship.

 Blackborow returned to live in Newport, South Wales, and received the Bronze Polar Medal for his service on the expedition.
 He died in 1949, of chronic bronchitis and a heart problem, at the age of 53.

 Legacy

 Blackborow's Antarctic adventures are the subject of two fictionalized accounts, Shackleton's Stowaway by Victoria McKernan (ISBN 0-440-41984-0) and Ice-Cold Heaven by Mirko Bonne (ISBN 978-1-59020-140-4).

-Blackborow's granddaughter Rachel Clague has successfully campaigned to have a permanent memorial erected to tell his story.
-Ms Clague has been in talks with Newport City Council and there are now plans to plant a memorial tree and install a commemorative plaque in Belle Vue Park.
+In 2022, a memorial to Blackborow was erected in his home city of Newport after campaigning by his granddaughter Rachel Clague.
+A memorial tree and plaque were installed in Belle Vue Park.
+The tree was a Nothofagus antarctica (Antarctic Beech).